projectcalico/calico/master/getting-started/bare-metal/bare-metal.md

 in that policy should be applied before any data plane connection tracking, and that packets allowed by these rules should not be tracked.

+Untracked policy is designed for allowing untracked connections to a server running directly on a host - where by 'directly' we mean _not_ in a pod/VM/container workload.
 A typical scenario for using 'doNotTrack' policy would be a server, running directly on a host, that accepts a very high rate of shortlived connections, such as `memcached`.
 On Linux, if those connections are tracked, the conntrack table can fill up and then Linux may drop packets for further connection attempts, meaning that those newer connections will fail.
 If you are using Calico to secure that server's host, you can avoid this problem by defining a policy that allows access to the server's ports and is marked as 'doNotTrack'.

 Since there is no connection tracking for a 'doNotTrack' policy, it is important that the policy's ingress and egress rules are specified